followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/sortBy.md

 <!--/shortDescription-->

 <!--fullDescription-->
-In [XMLA](/Documentation/ApiReference/Data_Layer/XmlaStore/), each data object of a dimension attribute has a value and a display text.
-For example, month attribute display texts are 'January', 'February', ..., 'December'; and values are 1, 2, ..., 12.
-Sorting by value will make the first month be 'January', whereas, sorting by display text will perform alphabet sorting and make the first month be 'April'.
+In [XMLA](/Documentation/ApiReference/Data_Layer/XmlaStore/), each dimension attribute data object has a value and a display text.
+For example, month attribute display texts are 'January', 'February', ..., 'December'; values are 1, 2, ..., 12.
+Sorting by values makes 'January' the first month, whereas, sorting by display text performs alphabet sorting and makes 'April' the first month.
+Set this option to *"none"* to leave the objects unsorted.

-When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `PivotGridSortBy` enum.
-This enum accepts the following values: `DisplayText` and `Value`.
+Specify this option using the `PivotGridSortBy` enum when using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/).
+This enum accepts the following values: `DisplayText`, `Value`, and `None`.
 <!--/fullDescription-->